flutter/website/src/docs/release/breaking-changes/scrollable-alert-dialog.md

 ## Summary

+{{{site.alert.note}}
-Note: `AlertDialog.scrollable` is no longer deprecated since there is no backwards compatible way to have AlertDialog be scrollable by default.
+  `AlertDialog.scrollable` is no longer deprecated because there is no backwards-compatible way to make `AlertDialog` scrollable by default.
-Instead, the parameter will remain and users will be able to set `scrollable` to true if they want a scrollable `AlertDialog`.
+  Instead, the parameter will remain and you can set `scrollable` to true if you want a scrollable `AlertDialog`.
+{{site.alert.end}}
 An `AlertDialog` now scrolls automatically when it overflows.

 ## Context